galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 > **Step 3**: Run {% tool [Column join](toolshed.g2.bx.psu.edu/repos/iuc/collection_column_join/collection_column_join/0.0.3) %} with the following parameters:
 >
 > {% icon param-files %} *"Input file"*: select `Hap1 stats` and the `Hap2 stats` datasets.
-Keep all other setting as they are.
+Keep all other settings as they are.
 >
 > <br>
 >
 > **Step 4**: Rename the output as `gfastats on hap1 and hap2 (full)`
 >
-> This would generate a joined summary file that looks like this (only first five rows are shown):
+> This would generate a joined summary file that looks like this (only the first five rows are shown):
 >
 > ```
 > # gaps               0  0